zenginerler/CS_329E_Assignment3/README.md

 Then, they should be executable upon clicking "Run" in Processing.

 * Novel Visualization Features
-    * Use your mouse to change color palette and background color
+    * Use your mouse to change the color palette and background-color